flyingmachine/brave-clojure-web/content/read-and-eval.md

 Clearly, this isn't a function call.
 There is no way possible for a function to "reach into" one of its operands and alter it.
-The difference is all in the way functions and macros are evaluated:
+The difference is all in the way functions and macros are evaluated.

-1. When you call a function, each of its operands is evaluated before being passed to the function as an argument.
+First, when you call a function, each of its operands is evaluated before being passed to the function as an argument.
 By contrast, when you call a macro, the operands are *not* evaluated.
 In particular, symbols are not resolved &mdash; they are passed as symbols.
-Lists are not evaluated by calling a function, special form, or macro &mdash; the unevaluated list data structure itself is passed in.
+Lists are not evaluated by calling a function, special form, or macro &mdash;
+the unevaluated list data structure itself is passed in.

 In the above example, the macro `ignore-last-operand` receives the list `(+ 1 2 10)` as its argument, *not* the value `13`.

-2. The data structure returned by a function is *not* evaluated, but the data structure returned by a macro *is*.
+Second, The data structure returned by a function is *not* evaluated, but the data structure returned by a macro *is*.
 In the above example, `ignore-last-operand` returned the list `(+ 1 2)` both times, and both times that list was then evaluated, resulting in the `+` function being called.

+The best way to think about this is to assume that there's a step in between reading and evaluation: the *macro expansion* phase.

 Macros allow you to transform an arbitrary data structure like `(1 + 1)` into one into one that can be evaluated by Clojure, `(+ 1 1)`.